Chiran071/Genshin-fandomselect/PROJECT_SUMMARY.md

 ## ✨ Project Overview

 A complete FandomSelect-style personality quiz application for Genshin Impact characters.
-Users answer 10 personality-based questions and receive a character match based on weighted scoring.
+Users answer 12 personality-based questions and receive a character match based on weighted scoring.
+Features a dark Genshin-themed UI with 60+ characters from all 7 regions of Teyvat.

 ## 🏗️ Project Structure